You’ve probably heard of tech giants that have built their web applications with React.

 If your company is in the business of big data, or if you simply want your website to present information relevant to what your company does, then React can help you achieve your web app plans.

 With React, your business can display compelling web pages with interactive data, inviting your website visitors to explore your site.
-So if your aim is capture your audience’s attention with your data visualization site, build it with React.
+So if your aim is to capture your audience’s attention with your data visualization site, build it with React.

 The good news is, with React, a web page runs on a server, so it returns “a virtual DOM request to the browser and [provides] it as a webpage that can be crawled by search [engines],” our developer said.